Axolotl Care Hub Axolotl Care Hub The Complete Guide

 Ammonia or nitrite spikes can cause disorientation and loss of coordination:

-• Test water immediately: Both should be 0
+• Test water promptly: Both should be 0

 • Review axolotl tank setup for proper cycling guidance